AebDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home script change the working directory to the user’s home directory.
 3-listfiles script display the current directory contents in a long format.
 4-listmorefiles script display the current directory contents, including hidden files in a long format.
+5-listfilesdigitonly script display the current directory contents with user and group IDs displayed numerically, including hidden files in a long format.